 - Am I discussing saying/doing plans weekly?
 (Are they really hearing and doing?) - Am I interacting outside of Huddle with at least a couple people a week?
 (Am I really discipling people and not just teaching new info?) - Am I coaching people on how well they're teaching the concepts back?
 (Are they internalizing it and making it their own through application to their life?)

-Do people like each other?
-Do they like me, and I them?

-- Are people growing?

-Am I seeing any red flags spiritually or relationally that
+- Do people like each other?
+Do they like me, and I them? - Are people growing? - Am I seeing any red flags spiritually or relationally that concern me?

-- concern me?

-Fill out your Huddle Reflection at crossroads.net/discipleship Fill out your "Tribe, Huddle, DNA Evaluation Form" on beavercreekchristian.org/students
+Fill out your "Tribe, Huddle, DNA Evaluation Form" on beavercreekchristian.org/students